What is mastitis?

 - Injury to the nipple

-- Blocked milk ducts (tiny channels that carry milk from the milk glands to the surface of the nipple)
+- Blocked milk ducts (the tiny channels that carry milk from the milk glands to the surface of the nipple)

 - Early cessation of breastfeeding